-If your print is left in the oven too long and discoloration happens, you may paint it with a 100% water-based acrylic paint or make a new print using a new ClayPaws® Kit (if your pet is still living) or our ClayPaws® Copy Kit (if your pet has passed away.)
+In the unlikely event that discoloration happens, you may paint your print with a 100% water-based acrylic paint or make a new print using a new ClayPaws® Kit (if your pet is still living) or our ClayPaws® Copy Kit (if your pet has passed away.)

 View those products in our online store.

 How do I prepare a ClayPaws® print for outside use?

 ClayPaws® Kits' formula is not mixed to withstand the elements if it is placed outdoors.
 We do not, in any way, recommend or encourage you to place your ClayPaws® print outside.

 Do not use your ClayPaws® print outside if it is your one and only print.
 The weather and elements can still have adverse effects on the clay even with this protection.
 If you would like to make a copy of your print to use outside, you can do so using these instructions.

 How do I drill a baked ClayPaws® print?

 If a ClayPaws® print has already been baked, but you want to display the print by hanging it from a ribbon, you can make a small hole near the top of the print by drilling into the modeling compound.
 We suggest you position the location of the hole so that the upper edge of the finished hole will be at least 1/2 inch from the top edge of your ClayPaws® print.